 Periodontitis is affected by bacteria that adhere to the tooth’s surface, along with an overly aggressive immune response to these bacteria.
 If gingivitis progresses into periodontitis, the supporting gum tissue and bone that holds teeth in place deteriorates.
 The progressive loss of this bone, the alveolar, can lead to loosening and subsequent loss of teeth.

 Schedule an appointment with Dr. Domagala to discuss options for preserving your jaw bone.

-Unanchored dentures are placed on top of the gum line, but they do not provide any direct stimulation to the underlying alveolar bone.
-Over time, the lack of stimulation causes the bone to resorb and deteriorate.
-Because this type of denture relies on the bone to hold them in place, people often experience loosening of their dentures and problems eating and speaking.
+Unanchored dentures are placed on top of the gum line, but they do not provide any direct stimulation to the underlying bone.
+The lack of stimulation causes the bone to resorb and deteriorate.
+Because the denture relies on the bone to hold them in place, people often experience loosening of their dentures and problems eating and speaking.
 Eventually, bone loss may become so severe that dentures cannot be held in place even with strong adhesives, and a new set may be required.
 Proper denture care, repair, and refitting are essential to maintaining oral health.

 A bone grafting procedure would be necessary to reverse the effects of bone deterioration, restoring function and promoting new bone growth in traumatized areas.

 Misalignment issues can create a situation in the mouth where some teeth no longer have an opposing tooth structure.
 The unopposed tooth can over-erupt, causing deterioration of the underlying bone.

 Issues such as TMJ problems, normal wear-and-tear, and lack of treatment can also create abnormal physical forces that interfere with the teeth’s ability to grind and chew properly.
 Over time, bone deterioration can occur.